Jay-study-nildana/comicbookshop/docs/howtorun.md

 1. Create the queues as per the appsettings.json of each project in your azure service.
 1. Create a 256 bit key, and put it as 'Secret' (for OAuth/Identity)
 1. Create a Stripe key, and put it in 'SecretKey' (for Stripe Payment Processing).
 Remember to use the 'test' key and not the publishable key.
+1. Except for the 'MessageBus' project (which is class library), every other project should be running at the same time via Multiple startup project option.

 # book a session with me